Welcome to our bear page! If you have any questions about bears or our bear programs on DVD, just send us a message!

 There are 8 species of bears in the world today: - American Black Bear - Polar Bear - Brown Bear - Sloth Bear - Sun Bear - Giant Panda - Andean Bear - Asiatic Black Bear.

-Our first four programs on DVD focus on the American Black Bear.
-We have filmed black bears for over 25 years, in North Georgia, East Tennessee, and Western and Eastern North Carolina.
+Our first four programs focus on the American Black Bear.
+We have personally filmed black bears for over 25 years, in North Georgia, East Tennessee, and Western and Eastern North Carolina.
 Additionally, for our fifth program about Asia bears, we obtained photos and video footage from Borneo, Sri Lanka, China and Zoo Atlanta.
-Although there are 8 species of bears, each species may have one or more sub-species.
-For instance, Grizzly Bear and Kodiak Bear are sub-species of Brown Bear. and Kermode Bear and Glacier Bear are sub-species of American Black Bear.
+For our sixth bear program, we show Grizzly Bears, American Black Bears, and Polar Bears from us and many agencies and photographers.
+(Although there are 8 species of bears, each species may have one or more sub-species.
+For instance, Grizzly Bear and Kodiak Bear are sub-species of Brown Bear. and Kermode Bear and Glacier Bear are sub-species of American Black Bear.)

-Filming bears in the wild, we were two on cameras, so one would always be the lookout while the other one filmed.
-Most of the time we did not even turn the camera on for about 15 to 20 minutes, just to see if the adult bear would tolerate our being there at all.
+Filming bears in the wild, we were two but only one on camera at a time, so that one of us would always be the lookout while the other one filmed.
+Most of the time we did not even turn the camera on for about 15 to 20 minutes, just to see if they would tolerate our being there at all.
 Yes, you lose a lot of good footage as you stand there assessing the situation, but better to be safe than sorry.
-Most times the mama bear would allow our presence, keeping an eye on us from behind a log or up a tree, but sometimes not.
+With bear families, most times the mama bear would allow our presence, keeping an eye on us from behind a log or up a tree, but sometimes not.
 If there were any signs that she did not want us there, we were gone immediately.
 But we never had a charge or bluff charge, and 99% of the time, we stayed, and sometimes we were with a bear family for over 7 hours at a time, in a field, near trees, in the woods, near streams.
 Cameras rolled as long as there was opportunity, so not all of that was filming time.
 Black bears are difficult to shoot.
 You have a black bear up in a 100-foot tree in a dark forest, and then you try to film that bear!
 As you may know, light is very important to photography or videography.
 Luckily we had low-light cameras and a ton of patience!

 The first time we met an American Black Bear ("black bear") was one day when we were new to mountain hiking, and were having lunch near a loud stream.
 Lunch was homemade chicken-salad sandwiches.
 Of course a bear could smell that 3 or 4 miles away.
 Before long, a bear came to lunch.
 I was in a folding chair and when I turned my head, the bear was eye-level 2 feet from me.
 It was a sub-adult bear, out on his own for the first time, about a year and a half years old.
 We exited up the hill to the road with our food.
 The bear flipped my chair, tossed my hat, ate some potato chips from the ground, and followed us up.
 The bear finally was between us and the car so, naturally, I seized the opportunity and filmed the bear, walking around and then biting the front of my car.
 I wanted to keep the car forever because it had bear teeth marks on it.
 We went in search of a program about bears that we could bring home, at that time it was VHS tapes, but could not find one telling all about black bears, so we decided to produce our own.
 That started us down the road of our wonderful bear series, "Season of the Bear."
 The first one, "Volume 1: American Black Bear" was released in late 2002, and won a Bronze Remi Award for Nature and Wildlife Documentary and the 2003 Worldfest International Film Festival.